-- 1. Bid Project Cost as per Concession Agreement(CA) is $\stackrel{\blacktriangleleft}{=}$ 1,22,300 lacs which will be increased by Price Index . - 2.
+- 1. Bid Project Cost as per Concession Agreement(CA) is ₹ 1,22,300 lacs which will be increased by Price Index (subject to any further descope during the construction period). - 2.
 40% of the Bid project Cost will be paid upfront during the Construction phase based on the completion of stages mentioned in CA. - 3.
 CA also states 10% of the Bid Project Cost will be paid as advance and the same will be receovered from milestone payments. - 4.
-30 Annuity will be paid as biannual installment. - 5.
+30 Annuity will be paid as biannual installment . - 5.
 Interest: RBI rate plus 3% will be paid by NHAI - 6.
 O&M revenue is fixed as per CA which will be paid in two installments during the year.